-I have spent 20 years working in digital design.
+I have spent over 20 years working in digital design.
 Two decades of interfacing with screens has provided me with a unique vantage point to observe the way communication is changing and insight as to what these changes represent particularly around how the arts can use digital technology for cultural transformation.

 My clients and collaborators are my community and more importantly friends and chosen kin.
 We have knit together a tight circle of creatives.
 My aim, as a designer, is to weave together the best expression of who they are and what they do.

 Have a look!